fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/loginComponent/guide.md

 ```

 ## Functions provided
-It is a description of how to get the authentication result(token) from Login-Component.
+It is a description of how to get the authentication result(token) from the Login-Component.
-`Reserved function declaration` and `Callback function setup` are two ways to get the result after the authentication is successful.
-Please refer to the following for more detailed information
+`Reserved function declaration` and `Callback function setup` are two ways to get the result after the authentication is successfully done.
+Please refer to the following for more detailed information.

 <!--
 ### 예약 함수 추가